searlelab/chronologer/README.md

     - Pyteomics 4.5.5

 # Usage
 Chronologer can predict C18 retention coefficients for peptides between 6-50 amino acids in length and any of the supported modifications below.
-Chronologer uses EncyclopeDIA-style formatting for modified peptides where modification mass shifts after included in [] after the modified residue
+Chronologer uses EncyclopeDIA-style formatting for modified peptides where modification mass shifts after included in [] after the modified residue<br>
     E.g.    ALSVLGC[+57.021464]GHTSSTK  = Carbamidomethyl at C7
             ASPGTPLSPGS[+79.966331]LR   = Phospho at S11
             [42.010565]KGSPTPGFSTR      = N-terminal acetylation